aptise/peter_sslers/README.md

 `peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems.

+What's in the box ?

+* SSL Certificate Manager
+* ACME client for LetsEncrypt Certificate Authority
+* openresty LUA module for Dynamic SSL Certificate Handling on the Nginx webserver

+AMAZING, RIGHT?

 This package is *not* aimed at casual or single-site users.
 This package is *not* aimed at novice users.

 Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.